Fit the Bayesian Functional Cox Regression model using Stan.

 - joint_FPCA

-A True/False vector of the same length of the number of functional predictors, indicating whether jointly modeling FPCA for the functional predictors.
-Default to NULL.
+A True/False vector of the same length of the number of functional predictors, indicating whether to jointly model the functional predictor via FPCA together with the survival model.
+When the entry is

 True/False variable for whether include an intercept term in the linear predictor.
 Default to FALSE.